- Home

 8. Non-surgical treatments are no longer effective

-Luckily, there are several non-surgical treatments available for hip pain, including physiotherapy, hip exercises, and steroid injections.
-However, some people find that these only offer relief for a certain time period.
+Luckily, there are also several non-surgical treatments available for hip pain, including physiotherapy, hip exercises, and steroid injections.
+But some people find that these only offer relief for a certain period, too.

 How much does hip surgery cost?

-In the UK, the cost of private hip surgery can vary depending on several factors, including the type of surgery you have and what healthcare provider to go with.
+In the UK, the cost of private hip surgery can vary depending on several factors, including the type of surgery you have and which healthcare provider to choose.
 However, generally speaking, hip replacement surgery costs an average of £13,402, with private procedures ranging anywhere between £10,720 and £16,575.

-With Practice Plus Group’s Wellsoon self-pay surgery, patients are free to spread the cost of treatment.
-This includes the option to finance care over the course of 12 months with 0% interest.
-To find out more about finance options, including eligibility and payment terms, head over to the Practice Plus Group website.
+Self-pay patients are also free to spread the cost of treatment, and Benenden Health members receive a 10% discount.
+To find out more about finance options, including eligibility and payment terms, head over to the Benenden Hospital website.

-Hip surgery is also available through your private health insurance and NHS referral at Practice Plus Group.
+Hip surgery is also available through private health insurance at Benenden Hospital.

 Final thoughts…

-Hip pain can be distressing to live with and, if it’s significantly impacting your life, you may have considered hip surgery.
-Hip surgery is a major operation, but many people find that it offers them a new lease of life.
+Hip pain can be distressing to live with, and if it’s significantly impacting your life, you may have considered hip surgery.
+Hip surgery is a major operation, but many people find it offers them a new lease of life.

-Practice Plus Group are passionate about delivering high-quality, personalised care and offer hip replacement surgery through self-pay private healthcareprivate healthcare insurance, and via NHS referral.
+Benenden Hospital is passionate about delivering high-quality, personalised care and offers hip replacement surgery through self-pay private healthcare and private healthcare insurance.
 Plus, their flexible finance options allow you to spread the cost.

-Do you have any experience of hip replacement surgery that you’d like to share?
+Do you have any experience with hip replacement surgery that you’d like to share?
 We’d be interested to hear from you in the comments below.